lumeland/blog/posts/lume-2.2.0-luisa-villalta.md

 ```

 Lume has support for Nunjucks which is a good replacement because has a very
-similar syntax to Liquid and allows you to run functions, I decided to deprecate
+similar syntax to Liquid and allows you to run functions, so I decided to
-the Liquid plugin.
-It will still be available in Lume 2 but probably be removed
+deprecate the Liquid plugin and recommend Nunjucks instead.
+It will still be
-in Lume 3 (in the distant future).
+available in Lume 2 but probably be removed in Lume 3 (in the distant future).

 ## `_cache` folder relative to root directory